 - Check the latest BC Assessment value

-- Look up the current municipal tax rate
+- Look up the current City or District tax rate

-- Subtract expected Home Owner Grant (if eligible)
+- Subtract expected Home Owner Grant (if it is your principal residence)

 What Most Buyers Miss: